nortonvanz/Bank-Churn-Prediction/README.md

 - estimated_salary: skew 0.00 shows that estimated salaries are not concentrated in low or high values, having an uniform distribuition.
 - exited: positive skew shows that the concentration of values is low, with most values being zero, as expected for a churn problem.

-Target, numerical and categorical analysis can be seen in details, on EDA notebook.
+Target, numerical and categorical analysis can be seen in details in in V2 of the EDA notebook.,

 ### 4.2 Bivariate Analysis
 The analysis was performed using Sweetviz plots in EDA V1.
-In V2, complements in bivariate analysis were implemented, with improvements in data interpretation, creation and validation of hypotheses, and new ideas for feature engineering.
+In EDA V2, complements in bivariate analysis were implemented, with improvements in data interpretation, creation and validation of hypotheses, and new ideas for feature engineering.

 ### 4.3 Multivariate Analysis
-In V2, a multivariate analysis were implemented, with Pearson's correlation and Cramér's V.
+In EDA V2, a multivariate analysis was implemented, with Pearson's correlation and Cramér's V.

 ## 5. Feature Engineering
 4 features were created: